aws-powertools/powertools-lambda-java/CONTRIBUTING.md

 ![](docs/media/intellij_checkstyle_3.png)

 #### License headers
 All the java files should contain the licence/copyright header.
-You can copy past it from the [license-header](license-header) file.
+You can copy paste it from the [license-header](license-header) file.

 ### Creating the pull request